dezzysdream/Dantes_Squirrel1/README.md

 - [x] Re-brand the app by modifying the UI
 - [x] Modify the profile image by uploading a new image drawable

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Video Demo